Ayooluwa44/Data-Analysis-Portfolio/README.md

 ## Dynamic Sales Report
 This project demonstrates an end-to-end Business Intelligence solution built entirely in Microsoft Excel, designed for a retail outlet operating across multiple U.S. states and product categories.

-I stated by collecting and cleaning the messy data with Power Query by applying the golden rules of data, The spreedsheet allows stakeholders to filter data by State and Category using validated dropdown menus, and instantly surface:
+I stated by collecting and cleaning the messy data with Power Query by applying the golden rules of data, The spreedsheet allows stakeholders to filter data by State and Category using validated dropdown menus, and instantly surface: <br>
-  ✅ The Top Region Manager for that selection
+  ✅ The Top Region Manager for that selection <br>
-  💰 Total Sales generated
+  💰 Total Sales generated <br>
-  📦 Total Quantity sold
+  📦 Total Quantity sold <br>
-  📈 Total Profit earned
+  📈 Total Profit earned <br>
-  🧾 Total Orders placed
+  🧾 Total Orders placed <br>
 Follow the link to download the file: https://github.com/Ayooluwa44/Data-Analysis-Portfolio/blob/f9fe2832195e98811238c045b9b3edfbfbcf29f9/Dynamic%20Retail%20Oulet.xlsx

 All metrics update dynamically without any manual recalculation.
 <img width="1365" height="667" alt="Screenshot 2026-05-10 092913" src="https://github.com/user-attachments/assets/4ac0e238-57a2-414b-bebb-ca9c6123fdf0" />

-### Business Problem
+**Business Problem** <br>
-Retail operations managers need fast, accurate summaries of performance across regions and product lines, without digging through thousands of rows of transaction data.
+Retail operations managers need fast, accurate summaries of performance across regions and product lines, without digging through thousands of rows of transaction data. <br>
-This dashboard answers the question: "How is our Furniture/Technology/Office Supplies division performing in Texas right now, and who is leading it?"
+This dashboard answers the question: "How is our Furniture/Technology/Office Supplies division performing in Texas right now, and who is leading it?" <br>

-### Tools & Techniques Used
+**Tools & Techniques Used** <br>
-Microsoft Excel | Power Query
+Microsoft Excel | Power Query <br>